stanfill/stanfill.github.io/CV.md

 **B. Stanfill**.
 "Robust Statistical Methods for the Rotation Group."
 In *Proceedings of the 17th International Conference on Data Fusion* Salamanca, Spain.
 July 7-10, 2014.

 G. Welk, Y. Kim, **B. Stanfill**, D. Osthus, M. Calabro, S. Nusser, A. Carriquiry (2014).
-"Validity of a 24-Hour Physical Activity Recall: Physical Activity Measurement Survey." *Medicine and Science in Sports and Exercise*, in press.
+"Validity of a 24-Hour Physical Activity Recall: Physical Activity Measurement Survey." *Medicine and Science in Sports and Exercise*, 46(10): 2014-2024.

 **B. Stanfill**, H. Hofmann, U. Genschel (2014). "`rotations`-An R Package for SO(3) Data." *The R Journal*, 6(1): 68-78.